 8. He didn’t coin the phrase “survival of the fittest.”

 Although associated with Darwin’s theory of natural selection, the phrase “survival of the fittest” was actually first used by English philosopher Herbert Spencer in his 1864 “Principles of Biology” to connect his economic and sociological theories with Darwin’s biological concepts.
 Darwin first adopted the phrase in his fifth edition of “The Origin of Species,” published in 1869, by writing of natural selection that “the expression often used by Mr. Herbert Spencer of the survival of the fittest is more accurate, and is sometimes equally convenient.”

 After Darwin passed away on April 19, 1882, his family began preparations to bury him in the village where he had spent the last 40 years of his life.
 However, Darwin’s friends and colleagues began a lobbying campaign to give him the high honor of burial inside London’s Westminster Abbey.
 After newspapers and the public joined the chorus, the Dean of Westminster gave his approval.
 A week after his death, Darwin was laid to rest in England’s most revered church near fellow scientists John Herschel and Isaac Newton.

-Since 2000, a portrait of a bearded Darwin has appeared on the back of the British 10-pound note along with an image of HMS Beagle, a magnifying lens and flora and fauna seen on his travels.
-The Bank of England announced in 2013, however, that author Jane Austen will replace Darwin on the note, likely beginning in 2017.
+Beginning in 2000, a portrait of a bearded Darwin appeared on the back of the British 10-pound note along with an image of HMS Beagle, a magnifying lens and flora and fauna seen on his travels.
+The Bank of England discontinued his £10 note in 2018, however.